Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Symptoms of Social Anxiety Disorder

 Social anxiety disorder (SAD) can show up in the form of a few symptoms.
-These symptoms can affect a person's daily life, affecting school, work, personal, and social interactions.
+These symptoms can affect a person's daily life, affecting school, work, personal, and social interactions [2].
 People with social anxiety not only suffer from fear of being judged by others but also a feeling of embarrassment in social situations.
 People with social anxiety also face anticipatory anxiety and intense worry about upcoming social events.

-How the Human Body Responds
+How the Human Body Responds?

-Social anxiety may cause sweating, trembling, a racing heart, and blushing.
+Social anxiety may cause sweating, trembling, a racing heart and blushing.
 These can show up as the result of being self-conscious while confronting any social situation.

-How Human Thoughts Work
+How Human Thoughts Work?

 Social anxiety can also result in negative self-perception and distorted thinking patterns.
 People feel extreme fear of making mistakes, already assuming that they are being observed and will be judged by others.
 A feeling of self-judgment may also occur in this condition.

-How People Act
+How People Act?

 These types of reactions can lead to isolation, lower confidence, lower self-esteem, and a lower level of career growth.
 Timely recognition of signs and better management can help to regain confidence in social gatherings, reducing social anxiety and improving their quality of life.

-Risk Factors of Social Anxiety Disorder
+Risk Factors for Social Anxiety Disorder

 Several factors can play a role in the risk of developing social anxiety disorder.
 Not only do these factors guarantee the development of social anxiety, but they may also increase the risk of its development.

 Role of Genetics: Genetics also plays a crucial role in the development of social anxiety disorder.
+People with a family history of anxiety disorders may have a higher risk of developing the condition.

 Note: Not all of these risk factors can lead to the development of SAD, but they may increase the risk of developing Social anxiety disorder (SAD).